 Third, they sought to create a measure which met high psychometric standards

-In the following section, we will examine the background as to why each of these goals where established, and the processes which was undertaken to create a measure which met these goals.
+In the following section, we will examine the background as to why each of these goals were established, and the processes undertaken meet these goals.

 Goal 1: Core Symptoms of Anxiety and Depression

 Depression and anxiety are understood to be quite distinct, however, a strong relationship between the two has long been observed.